 You can automatically export completed subtitles from Amara to your channel or account on video hosting platforms.

-Upload Subtitles
+Upload Subtitles From the Video Page

 You can upload subtitles or untimed transcripts to Amara and make edits if needed.

-• On the video page, click the kebab menu next to the Add/Edit Subtitles button.
+• On the video page, click the kebab menu next to the Add/Edit Subtitles button

 • Then select the Upload subtitles item from the dropdown menu: